JuanIrache/nephews/README.md

 ## To-Do

+- Form width on mobile
+- Classify providers by topic and language
+- Hide caller id
 - Add real hold message with music
 - Test with real people
+- Add real terms and conditions
 - Classify calls and providers by topic and language
-- Add real terms and conditions
 - Better error handling
 - Protect from brute force
 - Protect from smsing/calling expensive numbers